Settings & Preferences

 • Upgrade agents when a newer version is available in the registry

-• Each enabled agent has a cog icon opening an Additional Settings dialog — a JSON editor for per-agent _meta attached to every ACP request.
+• Each enabled agent has a cog icon opening an Additional Settings dialog — a JSON editor for per-agent settings attached to each session the agent runs.
 Changes are staged until you click the Apply button that appears on the agent card, which restarts the agent without interrupting unrelated sessions.
 See Managing Agents > Additional Settings.

 Commands